 It remains the case in practice that access is granted on a discretionary basis with permission being subject to approval from IPAS or the centre management.
 Residents may invite guests into the centres, but they are confined to the communal areas.
 According to the House Rules and Procedures for Reception and Accommodation Centres, visiting is generally allowed between 10am and 10pm (8pm for children unless they are with a parent / guardian).
 The centre manager may restrict the number of visitors at any one time if s/he believes there might be a health and safety risk.
 The centre manager may also refuse entry or ask visitors to leave is s/he has reason to believe they may cause a threat to residents or centre property.
 In this case, the centre manager will notify IPAS the reasons for such a refusal.

-Throughout the Covid-19 pandemic and associated restrictions all visits to Direct Provision centres and temporary accommodation centres were suspended, except in circumstances whereby the visit was deemed to be for an essential purpose.
+At the outset of the COVID-19 pandemic, all visits to Direct Provision centres and temporary accommodation centres were suspended, except in circumstances whereby the visit was deemed to be for an essential purpose.

 Regulation 7(6)(b) Reception Conditions Regulations 2018.